whelk-io/spring-boot-starter-data-logging/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/whelk-io/spring-boot-starter-data-logging/badge)](https://www.codefactor.io/repository/github/whelk-io/spring-boot-starter-data-logging) ![release](https://github.com/whelk-io/spring-boot-starter-data-logging/workflows/release/badge.svg)

 Spring-Boot starter for reducing logging boilerplate with Spring-AOP annotations.
 Takes advantage of tracing and logging capabilities in Spring-Data, Spring-Cloud-Sleuth, and Lombok.

+This library is a pure AOP implementation without Java reflection, which allows for compilation on GraalVM and use on high performance frameworks such as Quarkus and Micronaut.

 <br/>

 ## Basic Method Wrapper

-Any method on a Spring managed bean can be wrapped with logging by annotating with `Log.Around`.
+Any method on a Spring managed bean can be wrapped with logging by annotating with `@Log.Around`.

 ````java
 @Component